-The IPMB trace collection daemon (ipmb\traced) runs on the ShMM and takes the role of IPMB trace collector.
+The IPMB trace collection daemon (ipmb_traced) runs on the ShMM and takes the role of IPMB trace collector.

-The daemon interacts with the IPMB-specific extensions in Monterey Linux to capture IPMB traffic on IPMB-0.
+The daemon interacts with the IPMB-specific extensions in the Linux kernel to capture IPMB traffic on IPMB-0.
 Specifically, the "promiscuous mode" of I2C adapter operation is used to capture all messages on the IPMB.
 (Promiscuous mode configures the adapter to receive all IPMB messages on the bus, not just the messages that are addressed to or issued by the ShMM, itself.
-However promiscuous mode is only supported only on the ShMM-1500.
-On ShMM-500, due to hardware constraints, the adapter can only receive messages that are issued by or directed to the ShMM, so promiscuous mode does not have its intended effect.)
+However promiscuous mode is supported only on the ShMM-1500.
+On the ShMM-500 and ShMM-700, due to hardware limitations, adapters can only receive messages that are issued by or directed to a ShMM, itself, so promiscuous mode does not have its intended effect.)